docsforadobe/ame-scripting-guide/reference/index.rst

 -----------------------

-**Provides the following event types for items in the batch queue: onItemEncodingStarted, onEncodingItemProgressUpdate, onItemEncodeComplete.
+**Provides the following event types for items in the batch queue: onItemEncodingStarted, onAudioPreEncodeProgress, onEncodingItemProgressUpdate, onItemEncodeComplete.
 For multiple batch items in the queue we recommend to use this event to ensure that the event types will be received for all batch items.
 It provides the following event type for the whole batch queue: onBatchEncoderStatusChanged.**

 .. _properties-4:

 Properties
 ~~~~~~~~~~

+-  ``audioInfo: string`` : Returns the audio pre-encoding info for
+   the event type onAudioPreEncodeProgress (available since 24.0).
+-  ``audioProgress: float`` : Returns the audio pre-encoding
+   progress for the event type onAudioPreEncodeProgress (available since
+   24.0).
 -  ``batchEncoderStatus: string`` : Returns the status of the batch
    encoder, when the event was sent.
 Can be called for
    onBatchEncoderStatusChanged event, otherwise the status will be
    invalid.
 The values are: invalid, paused, running, stopped, stopping
    (available since 23.3).
+-  ``onAudioPreEncodeProgress: constant string`` : Notify when the
+   audio pre-encode progress changes (available since 24.0).
 -  ``onBatchEncoderStatusChanged: constant string`` : Notify when
    the batch encoder status has changed.
 Get the new status from the
    batchEncoderStatus property. (available since 23.3)